Runner Files: Zach Bitter - Orange Mud, LLC

 1. Can you tell us a bit about your running history?
 How did you get started?

 “I've always been active and loved sports.
 My first exposure to distance running was doing the Presidential Fitness Challenge in sixth grade when we ran the mile.
 That's where I realized that I was much better at distance than sprints.
 I really got into distance running in high school through track and cross country, and it carried over into college where I competed for the University of Wisconsin Stevens Point.
-At UW-SP I learned that I seemed to get better as the distances got longer, so to me, ultra-running was a logic sport.”
+At UW-SP I learned that I seemed to get better as the distances got longer, so to me, becoming an ultra runner was a logical progression.
+When did you decide to start trying for longer distances?

 2. When did you decide to start trying for longer distances?

 “After college, I tried a few marathons with mixed results.
 In 2010 I thought I would try out a 50 miler as there was a trail event near where I lived.
-I won it and basically fell in love with the ultra-running community and experience from there.”
+I won it and basically fell in love with the ultra-running community and experience from there.
+This journey has shaped me into an ultramarathon runner who thrives on challenges.”

 3. What was it about that challenge that intrigued you?